Michelle Williams (singer): Voice

 Williams can be identified as a soprano.
 William Ruhlmann of AllMusic commented that she has a "warm, kittenish voice" with the ability to "transform" from "kitten to tiger", belting "with absolute conviction".
 GospelMusicCity.com praised her "delicate vocals" and described her "sopralto stylings" as "inimitable", writing that on "Heard a Word" she "demonstrates further versatility in Ella-like fashion".

 Sal Cinquemani of Slant Magazine compared her to other singers, writing "Williams's warm vocal recalls both the playful wisps of her R&B contemporaries (Jill Scott, Erykah Badu) and the breathy timbre of Diana Ross".
 Emily Sogn of PopMatters wrote "Williams singing style is pleasingly slow paced...that owes a lot to her pop contemporaries like Ashanti and Janet Jackson."
 Mike Rimmer of Cross Rhythms described her voice as "soulful".
 Caroline Sullivan of The Guardian wrote that "Williams's strength is a shimmery jazz lilt".

+In retrospective assessments of Destiny's Child's work, critics and fans have praised Williams for her performances on the group's bridges, with Elise Brisco of Rolling Stone describing her as "queen of the music bridge".

 Honors and awards

 Williams has earned an array of awards and honors as a solo artist and a member of Destiny's Child.
 These include: one Grammy Award and one MOBO Award.
 Billboard ranked Williams as the fifth Top Gospel Artist of 2002 due to the success of her debut release Heart to Yours which was one of the best-selling gospel releases of the year.
 In 2013, Williams was honored in her hometown of Rockford, Illinois at the 2013 I Love Gospel Music honors luncheon, which featured musical tributes, including one by Sunday Best winner Amber Bullock.